Parents of accused North Carolina shooter express sorrow

 RALEIGH, N.C.
 (AP) — The parents of a 15-year-old boy accused of killing five people in a North Carolina shooting rampage released a statement saying they are “overcome with grief” and saw no warning signs before the killings.

-“Our son Austin inflicted immeasurable pain on the Raleigh community, and we are overcome with grief for the innocent lives lost,” the statement said.
+“Our son Austin inflicted immeasurable pain on the Raleigh community, and we are overcome with grief for the innocent lives lost,” the parents said.

-The statement said they will fully cooperate with law enforcement to help investigators understand what happened, but they have questions themselves.
-Authorities have not discussed a motive for the shooting.
+They also said in their statement that they will fully cooperate with law enforcement to help investigators understand what happened, but that they have questions themselves.
+Authorities have not discussed a motive for the shootings.

 “There were never any indications or warning signs that Austin was capable of doing anything like this,” the statement said.

-Austin Thompson remains hospitalized in critical condition following his arrest on Thursday night, hours after the shooting began.
+Austin Thompson was hospitalized in critical condition following his arrest on Thursday night, hours after the shooting began.
+WRAL-TV reported Wednesday that his condition had improved but that he remained in an intensive care unit, citing information from his mother.

 The Associated Press generally does not name people under 18 who are accused of crimes, but is identifying Austin Thompson because of the severity and publicity of the shootings and because his parents have voluntarily named him in their public statement.